-Make your own DIY bath bombs with this easy recipe.
-With only a few simple ingredients, you’ll have your own bath fizzies that kids and adults alike will enjoy.
+Make your own fizzy bath bombs with this easy recipe.
+With only a few simple ingredients and your favorite essential oils, you’ll have your own homemade bath bombs that kids and adults alike will enjoy.

-There’s nothing more relaxing than a warm bath at the end of a busy day, right?
-And if you love dropping one of those fabulously scented (and colorful!)
-Lush bath bombs into your tub and watching it explode and fizz under the running water, then you’re going to love how easy it is to make your own homemade version!
+There’s nothing more relaxing than a warm bath at the end of a busy day.
+If you love dropping one of those fabulously scented (and colorful!) bath bombs into your tub and watching it explode and fizz under the running water, then you’re going to love how easy it is to make your own homemade version!

 What Can I Use Instead of Citric Acid in Bath Bombs?